-Teeth grinding at night, also known as bruxism, is a common problem that affects many people.
-While the most obvious sign of damage is wear on the surface of the teeth, nocturnal bruxism can also cause headaches, tooth pain, inflammation, and pain in your jaw and neck.
+Teeth grinding at night, also known as bruxism, is a common problem that affects people of all ages.
+While the most obvious sign of damage is wear on the surface of the teeth, nocturnal bruxism can also cause headaches, tooth pain, inflammation, and pain in the jaw and neck.
 To protect your mouth against these effects of teeth grinding, our board-certified Dental Health team offers custom night guards that can defend your mouth while you sleep.
 Custom night guards are made from high-quality materials to fit comfortably and help improve the quality of your sleep by reducing teeth grinding and jaw clenching.
-If you would like to learn more about custom night guards at Dental Health, schedule an appointment at our Brattleboro, VT office.
+If you would like to learn more about custom night guards at Dental Health for you or a family member, schedule an appointment at our Brattleboro, VT office.

 "Excellent dentist.
 Compassionate and caring.
 Everything explained well and she's highly skilled."- Anonymous / Healthgrades / Jul 03, 2018